formkit/docs-content/essentials/context.md

 ```
 ## `type`

 The type of the input provided by the `type` prop.
-This is the value that should be references when looking of definitions in a library of inputs.
+This is the value that should be referenced when looking up definitions in a library of inputs.
 Examples of this value: `text`, `select`, or `autocomplete`.

 ## `classes`